 5. Services to be Performed

-Contractor agrees to perform for Client the services as requested in Request for Services.
+Contractor agrees to perform for Client the services as requested in the Request for Services.

 6. Independent Contractor Status

 Contractor is an independent contractor, not an employee of Client or any company affiliated with Client.
-This Agreement does not create a partnership or joint venture and neither party is authorized to act as agent or bind the other party except as expressly stated in this Agreement.
+This Agreement does not create a partnership or joint venture, and neither party is authorized to act as an agent or bind the other party except as expressly stated in this Agreement.